hyperledger/fabric/docs/source/install.rst

 Fabric Samples repository and enter that directory in a terminal window.
 The command that follows will perform the following steps:

-#. if needed, clone the hyperledger/fabric-samples repository
+#.
+If needed, clone the hyperledger/fabric-samples repository
-#. checkout the appropriate version tag
+#.
+Checkout the appropriate version tag
-#. install the Hyperledger Fabric platform-specific binaries and config files
+#.
+Install the Hyperledger Fabric platform-specific binaries and config files
    for the version specified into the root of the fabric-samples repository
-#. download the Hyperledger Fabric docker images for the version specified
+#.
+Download the Hyperledger Fabric docker images for the version specified

 Once you are ready, and in the directory into which you will install the Fabric Samples and binaries, go ahead and execute the following command: